Skip to content

 Prime Video has a catalog that rivals Netflix, especially for movies.
 Reacher, The Boys, and The Marvelous Mrs. Maisel are strong exclusives, and the MGM acquisition added James Bond, Rocky, and thousands of studio films to the library.

 One thing worth knowing before you sign up: ads are on by default in the base Prime tier as of early 2024.
-You pay an extra $2.99/month to remove them.
+Amazon’s official help page confirms that you pay an extra $2.99/month to remove them.
 It’s not a dealbreaker, but it’s a change from how the service used to work.

 If you’re already a Prime member for shipping, the video library is a genuine bonus rather than a separate cost.
 The X-Ray feature, which surfaces cast info and soundtrack details during playback, is one of the better ideas any streaming service has had.
 Check the Vudu vs Amazon Prime Video comparison for more detail.